-If you are looking to be haunted, the best time to visit Savanah Georgia is anytime!
+If you want to be haunted, the best time to visit Savanah, Georgia, is anytime!
 Ghost Tours are running year-round and well worth the ticket admission.

-Many walking tours will touch on the haunted past of this great city, but there is nothing like The Ghosts & Gravestones Trolley Tour.
+Many walking tours will touch on this great city’s haunted past, but nothing like The Ghosts & Gravestones Trolley Tour.

-If you don’t have that many days in Savannah, I would recommend you buy tickets prior to your trip.
+If you don’t have that many days in Savannah, I recommend buying tickets before your trip.

-Now, the Pirates House is a museum and restaurant.
+The Pirates House also is a museum!
 It is a fun place to visit as a solo traveler.
-I sat at the bar and had a great time drinking a Dark and Stormy in a Treasure Island mug.
-These mugs are available for purchase at check out.
+I sat at the bar and enjoyed drinking a Dark and Stormy in a Treasure Island mug.
+These mugs are available for purchase at checkout.

 Explore the City Market